Community-Based Fact-Checking on Twitter's Birdwatch Platform: Empirical Analysis

 with intercept $\beta_0$ and error term $\varepsilon$.
 We estimate Eq.~\ref{eq:regression_votes} via a negative binomial regression with log-transformation.
 The reason is that the number of votes denotes count data with overdispersion (\ie, variance larger than the mean).

-\textbf{Coefficient estimates: } The parameter estimates in Fig.~\ref{fig:regression_helpfulness} show that Birdwatch notes reporting misleading tweets are significantly more helpful.
-The coefficient for \emph{Misleading} is \num{0.539} ($p<0.001$), which implies that the odds of Birdwatch notes reporting misleading tweets are \SI{71.43}{\percent} ($e^{0.539} \approx 1.71$) higher than for Birdwatch notes reporting not misleading tweets.
-Similarly, we find that the odds for Birdwatch notes providing trustworthy sources are \SI{100.77}{\percent} higher than for Birdwatch notes that do not provide trustworthy sources (coef: 0.697; $p<0.001$).
+\textbf{Coefficient estimates:} The parameter estimates in Fig.~\ref{fig:regression_helpfulness} show that Birdwatch notes reporting misleading tweets are significantly more helpful.
+The coefficient for \emph{Misleading} is \num{0.465} ($p<0.001$), which implies that the odds of Birdwatch notes reporting misleading tweets are $e^{0.465} \approx 1.59$ times the odds for Birdwatch notes reporting not misleading tweets.
+Similarly, we find that the odds for Birdwatch notes providing trustworthy sources are 2.01 times the odds for Birdwatch notes that do not provide trustworthy sources (coef: 0.698; $p<0.001$).
 We also find that content characteristics of Birdwatch notes are important determinants regarding their helpfulness: the coefficients for \emph{Text complexity}, \emph{Word count}, and \emph{Sentiment} are positive and statistically significant ($p<0.001$).
 Hence, Birdwatch notes are estimated to be more helpful if they embed positive sentiment, and if they use more words and more complex language.
-A one standard deviation change in the explanatory variable increases the odds of a helpful vote by \SI{15.03}{\percent} for \emph{Text complexity}, \SI[retain-explicit-plus]{18.41}{\percent} for \emph{Word count}, and \SI[retain-explicit-plus]{20.68}{\percent} for \emph{Sentiment}.
+For a one standard deviation increase in the explanatory variable, the estimated odds of a helpful vote increase by a factor of 1.15 for \emph{Text complexity}, 1.10 for \emph{Word count}, and 1.06 for \emph{Sentiment}.
 We also find that the social influence of the account that has posted the source tweet plays an important role regarding the helpfulness of Birdwatch notes.
-Here the largest effect size is estimated for the number of followers.
-A one standard deviation change in this variable decreases the odds of a helpful vote by \SI[retain-explicit-plus]{24.34}{\percent}.
-Hence, there is a lower level of consensus for tweets from high-follower accounts.
+Here the largest effect sizes are estimated for \emph{Verified} and \emph{Followers} ($p<0.001$).
+The odds for Birdwatch notes reporting tweets from verified accounts are 0.76 times the odds for unverified accounts.
+A one standard deviation increase in the number of followers decreases the odds of a helpful vote by a factor of 0.81.
+In sum, there is a lower level of consensus for verified and high-follower accounts.